 Meetings = Presentations and Presentations = PowerPoint.
-OpenOffice’s Impress is a dedicated tool that allows you to create impressive presentations, enhance them with 2D and 3D clip arts, special effects, and animations.
+OpenOffice’s Impress is a dedicated tool that allows you to create impressive presentations, and enhance them with 2D and 3D clip arts, special effects, and animations.
 The toolbar and the sidebar of Impress appear notable with everything appearing clean with Properties, Navigator, Gallery, Styles and Formatting, Slide Transitions, Animation, and Master Pages buttons.

 5] OpenOffice Draw (Drawing)